swansama/docsy-example/content/en/community guidelines/_index.md

 {{% /blocks/lead %}}

-{{< blocks/section >}}
+{{% blocks/section %}}

-## Examples of unacceptable behavior by participants include:
+<h1 class="text-right">Examples of unacceptable behavior by participants include:</h1>

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+<p style="text-align: center">The use of sexualized language or imagery and unwelcome sexual attention or advances

-* Trolling, insulting/derogatory comments, and personal or political attacks
+Trolling, insulting/derogatory comments, and personal or political attacks

-* Public or private harassment
+Public or private harassment

-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+Publishing others' private information, such as a physical or electronic address, without explicit permission

-* Other conduct which could reasonably be considered inappropriate in a professional setting
+Other conduct which could reasonably be considered inappropriate in a professional setting</p>
-{{< /blocks/section >}}
+{{% /blocks/section %}}